 Import edge data

-After inputting file CUSTOMER.csv and MERCHANT.csv, we are ready to import TRANSACTION.csv.
-Choose “+edge” when uploading files and choose local file TRANSACTION.csv, choose
+After inputting node files CUSTOMER.csv and MERCHANT.csv, we are ready to import edge file TRANSACTION.csv.
+Choose '+ Edge' and select file path; select

-This is to verify the results after verification.
-Click “Schema” on the left menu of Manager, check the tree structure of schema in the popup board, and verify the numbers of nodes and edges.
-Users can also view schema's custom properties and data types in the spreaded tree structure.
+This step is to verify the results after import operation.
+Click 'Schema' on the left menu of Manager, check the tree structure of schema in the popup panel, and verify the numbers of nodes and edges.
+Users can also view the property names and data types under each schema.

 Prepare YAML files

-when using Importer tool from Ultipa Transporter to input graph, users do not have to create graphset and schema beforehand, but will need a TAML file to configure, which include the server's connection information, target graphset's name, every data file's schema, and every data column's property type, etc. It also states column separators, import modes, as well as details on how to handle data in batches, etc.
+The Importer tool of Ultipa Transporter does not require the graphset and schemas to be created beforehand, but will need a YAML file to declare the configuration of server connection information, the target graphset name, the schema of each data file, and the property name and type of each data column, etc. The YAML file also states column delimiter, import mode, as well as details on how to handle data in batches, etc.

 - Section 1 Server Information